rxv3774/WebCheckers/docs/DesignDoc.md

 The main elements of the domain are the Player, Game, and Tournament entities.
 The Player entity represents the player, whether they are human or a spectator.
 A player plays the game and makes moves, but only watches if they are a spectator.
 The Move entity has multiple sub-types: single, single jump, multi jump, and multi direction moves.
 Each move is validated by the rules of the game.
-The jump rule determines the validity of all the moves besides the multi direction move, which is validated by the king rule.
+The single move rule validates single moves, the jump rule determines the validity of all jump moves, and the king rule validates the multi-direction move.
 Before the player can even make a move, the board must be created.
 The Game entity creates a Board, which then creates eight Row entities, which creates eight Space entities for each row.
 The Space entity creates a single Piece entity if it is initialized to contain one.
 There are two types of pieces: single pieces and king pieces.
-A Tournament entity is a series of games played by multiple different players.
-The functionality of the tournament follows the basic principle of a regular sports tournament.

 ## Architecture and Design
 The Web Checkers webapp uses a Java-based web server and was built using the Spark web micro framework and the